NCAS-CMS/cfa-conventions/source/cfa.md

       aggregation_index = 0, 0, 0, 0,
                           1, 0, 0, 0 ;
       aggregation_location = 0, 5,
                              0, 0,
                              0, 72,
                              0, 143,
                              6, 11,
                              0, 0,
                              0, 72,
                              0, 143 ;
       aggregation_file = "January-June.nc", "July-December.nc" ;
       aggregation_address = "temp", "temp" ;

 ## Fragment Storage

+Each fragment has a generic form for which

+* the entirety of the fragment's data contributes to the aggregated data;

-Each fragment provides the values for a unique part of the aggregated data and has a generic form for which
+* the fragment's data contributes provides the values for a unique part of the aggregated data;

 * each dimension of the fragment's data corresponds to a unique aggregated dimension;